A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Related works

 \subsection{Vision-based methods}

 Vision-based methods mostly use deep learning networks to analyze human activities with potential MSD risks in a non-invasive way.
-In the study of Li et al. \cite{li2020novel}, a vision-based real-time method was proposed to assess postural risk factors for musculoskeletal disorders using CNN feature extraction to generate 2D postures.
-The algorithm achieved 93\% accuracy in detecting RULA action levels.
-On the other hand, Kim et al. \cite{kim2021ergonomic} adopted an open-source technology named OpenPose to develop a human pose estimation system.
-The system counted the angles of each part of the body from a two-dimensional perspective to assess the level of risk of posture.
-Seo et al. \cite{seo2021automated} introduced a computer vision-based method for the automatic identification of construction worker postures to assess ergonomic risk.
+For instance, Li et al. \cite{li2020novel} proposed a vision-based real-time method to assess postural risk factors for musculoskeletal disorders using CNN feature extraction to generate 2D postures.
+The model achieved 93\% accuracy in detecting RULA action levels. \x{Kim et al. \cite{kim2021ergonomic} proposed an OpenPose-based system that extracts 3D skeletal data to compute joint angles and perform semi-automatic RULA/REBA postural assessments.} Seo et al. \cite{seo2021automated} introduced a computer vision-based method for the automatic identification of construction worker postures to assess ergonomic risk.
 Using classification techniques to learn from various postures depicted in virtual images, they achieved 89\% precision in classifying diverse postures in the images.
-In another study, Dzeng et al. \cite{dzeng2017automated} proposed an approach that automatically tracks and categorizes postures based on OWAS using skeleton-based motion data to analyze ergonomic risks.
-The posture identification accuracies exceeded 90\% for most activities, with up to 88.5\% in the OWAS assessment.
-On the same assessment (i.e, OWAS), Yan et al. \cite{yan2017development} achieved a maximum accuracy of 89.2\% using three posture classifiers for construction hazard prevention.
-Many researchers have also proposed ergonomic assessment based on skeletons extracted either from 2D images from an ordinary camera or 3D images produced by RGB-D sensors \cite{seo2015motion, liu2016tracking, yan2017development, zhang2018ergonomic}.